 Ever year, Modern Languages faculty lead a group of students on a short-term study abroad program to Germany.
 Students get to explore exciting cities such as Berlin, Munich, Frankfurt and more, all while earning course credit!

-Study Abroad at UCM
+Support Study Abroad Opportunities

 "Modern Languages never really stops looking for ways to innovate.
 With its streamlined nature, combined with unique opportunities for pairing languages with professional training, we offer something unique and vital for a 21st century workplace."